 Magdalena scrubbed at her eyes, took a deep breath, and forced the sorrows of the day into the back of her head through sheer strength of will.
 She would not cry until she got home.
 She'd go all blotchy and snotty and people would look at her funny.

-And at least the clinic was close enough that she could walk home each evening!
-The evening itself was pleasant.
-The skies purpled about the setting sun, and a brisk southerly wind heralded the onset of winter.
+At least the clinic was close enough that she could walk home each evening.
+The evening itself was deeply pleasant, skies purpling across the sunset and a brisk southerly wind heralding the onset of winter.
 She huddled further into her coat as the wind tugged at her legs.

 Magdalena heard the slap of feet on the footpath behind her seconds before she was slammed into the concrete.
-Her hands came up to protect her face, her elbows eating the worst of the fall.
-She howled and rolled, curling her arms into herself in a futile attempt to ease the pain.
-She was still partially covered by this odd weight, and it took her a few more moments to realise someone was rummaging through her coat pockets!
+Her hands came up to protect her face, elbows eating the worst of the fall.
+She howled and rolled, curling her arms into herself.
+She was still partially covered by this odd weight, and it took her a few more moments to realise someone was rummaging through her coat pockets.
 She bucked and brought a knee up, he – it sounded like a male – grunted in pain and the weight lifted briefly.

 A knife caught the last rays of the sun as the shadow brought it down.
-She didn't even have time to scream.
+There was no time to scream.
 Just pain, flaming agony, then sweet black.

 Even through the fog Magdalena could feel it.
-The knife had gone through her abdomen, just above her tenth rib and on the left.
-Her elbows were, at best, badly bruised and scraped, at worst, broken.
+The knife had gone through her abdomen, just cranial to the tenth rib laterally on her left.
+Her elbows were, at best, badly bruised and scraped.
+At worst: broken.
 Her head thrummed.
-She had to apply pressure, but her fingers wouldn't respond, and everything felt like cotton candy.
+Her fingers twitched at her thought of applying pressure to the wound.
+Everything was too heavy to move.

 One thing's for sure, her brain supplied, that thing ain't a herbivore.
-It sniffed her, cautious, as if it had never seen something quite like her before.
-But on scenting the blood pooling through her fingers, it jerked forwards.
+It sniffed in her direction, cautious, testing the new addition to its environment to determine the appropriate response – fight, flight, or eat.
+It jerked forwards.
 Smells like food, she thought.
-She moved her right hand, carefully, up to her chest.
-Its nose looked soft, and with its dependence on scent, it would likely have a high number of nerve endings there.
+She moved her right hand carefully up to her chest.
+The nose looked soft, and with its apparent dependence on scent, it would likely have a high number of nerve endings there.
 The lizard thing was going to get a surprise before it got a chomp.

-It was eager to get on with its meal, opening its maw in anticipation, rows of manky browned teeth on display.
+It was eager to get on with its meal, maw opened wide as it sashayed towards her, rows of manky teeth on display.
 It was terrible how her brain immediately began to figure out the best process for tartar removal as her fist clenched up, ready to smack its face.

 She never got the chance.
-Just as it raised its head to strike, a shot rang out and its head exploded.
-Globules of lizard brains and bits hit her face, causing her to blink and jerk backwards into the earth.
-The body teetered for a moment, before crashing onto her legs.
-Bile rose in her throat, but the pain in her side shrieked when she tried to roll over.
-She ended up turning her head and vomiting, tears screaming down her face as her body wholeheartedly protested at the torment of contracting with a knife-wound in her side.
+As it pulled itself up and back to strike, its head exploded.
+She jerked backwards and into the earth, blinking her eyes tightly as globules of lizard brains and bits hit her face.
+The body teetered for a moment.
+Collapsed onto her legs.
+Bile rose in her throat, side shrieking as she tried to roll over.
+She twisted her head to vomit, tears streaming down her face as her body wholeheartedly protested at the torment of contracting with a knife-wound in her side.

-"Oh god," she murmured, watching through her tears as a pair of boots clunked up to her.
+"Oh god," she murmured.
+A pair of boots slowly clunked into her blurred sight.
 "Please..."
-She did not finish her sentence.
 The blessed dark rose and claimed her.

 Like it?
 Love it?
 Review it!